Suri312006/undergradthesis/5-results.typ

 // take measurements without security checks too so you can see the security overhead
 //

-== Validation

-The first test is a basic scenario as a check to make sure the system is behaving as intended, and a more expressive test to demonstrate the flexibility of the model.
-Eventually, I intend to work with my advisor and peers to form a proof of correctness for the security model, as well as empirical testing to demonstrate its rigidity.

-=== Basic
-TBA
-== Expressive
-TBA

-== Micro Benchmarks
-Additionally, we have microbenchmarks of core security operations in Twizzler.
-All benchmarks were run with a Ryzen 5 2600, with Twizzler virtualized in QEMU.
+We have microbenchmarks of core security operations in Twizzler.
+All benchmarks were run with a Ryzen 5 2600 with 16 gigs of ram, running Ubuntu 22.04, with Twizzler virtualized in QEMU.
+The storage backend for all created objects was volatile.
 Unfortunately I ran out of time to perform benchmarks on bare metal, but hope to find any discrepencies between virtualized and actual performance in future work.

-=== Kernel
+== Kernel

-The kernel benchmarking framework takes a closure ( a block of code we want to benchmark ), runs it atleast 100 times, and scales the number of iterations to reach 2 seconds of total runtime, and stores the time it takes for each run.
+The kernel benchmarking framework takes a closure ( a block of code we want to benchmark ), runs it atleast 100 times, and scales the number of iterations to reach 2 seconds of total runtime, storing the time it takes for each run.
 Then it computes the average, and the standard deviation from the timings.

-There a couple of things we benchmark inside the kernel, including core cryptographic operations like signature generation and verification, as well as the total time it takes to verify a capability.
+There are a couple of things we benchmark inside the kernel, including core cryptographic operations like signature generation and verification, as well as the time it takes to verify a capability.

 #figure(
 table(